 The exhibition is open 9am-5pm, Monday to Friday.
 Some of the works are in the private part of the building and we shall be arranging regular tours of that area.
 If you wish to join a tour please email @email.

 The exhibition runs until 8 October 2023.
+You can see and find out more here.

 The exhibition is generously supported by our longstanding partner XTX Markets.